PatrissolJuns/junsphp/readme.md

 All the configuration about the database is inside `Config/Database` file.

-You just need to change the database credentials in orrder to match your own.
+You just need to change the database credentials in order to match your own.

 ## Contributing

-I will be very happy if you can contribute for this framework in order to bluit a more powerful framework.
+I will be very happy if you can contribute for this framework in order to built a more powerful framework.

 Do not hesitate to contact me at my email `patrissolkenfack@gmail.com`.